viggin543/homebrew-cellar/README.md

-                `will insall a nice script $tip that prints random shell script + unix wisdom .
-TRY IT ! .  jyst tipe tip in terminal`
+                `will insall a nice script $tip that prints random shell script + unix wisdom . `